 I recently got a new Chromecast but when I went to cast Netflix to my TV I didn’t get the cast icon.
 I did some research into how to get it working again, and eventually got it.
 So, below I’ll explain how to do it, and the recommended steps to take from Netflix.

-If that’s the case you should disable the mobile data on the device and use the Wi-Fi instead.
-However, there are a few additional fixes which I will explain below, as well as, other common issues that come up when using Netflix with your Chromecast and how to fix them.
+There are a few additional fixes which I will explain below, as well as, other common issues that come up when using Netflix with your Chromecast and how to fix them.

 Chromecast Icon Not Showing up/Available/Found on Netflix